 Wall 1: Bulk import from suppliers.
 Seller Hub doesn't import from AliExpress, Amazon Business, or any supplier feed.
 File Exchange takes CSV but the CSV has to be perfect, and supplier sites don't export to eBay's schema.
 Once you're sourcing more than a few products a week, the manual copy-paste from supplier to draft listing becomes the bottleneck.
 This is the wall most growing sellers hit first, usually around 50–80 active listings.

 Wall 2: Price and stock sync.
 Suppliers change prices and stock daily.
 If your eBay listing shows a product at $29 but the supplier just moved it to $34, you're either selling at a loss or scrambling to refund.
 At 20 listings you can spot-check.
 At 200 you can't.
-Manual repricing is the second wall, and it tends to manifest as a cluster of bad metrics — late shipments, defects, refunds — before the seller realises the cause is upstream stock data going stale.
+Manual repricing is the second wall, and it tends to manifest as a cluster of bad metrics — late shipments, refunds, cancellations — before the seller realizes the cause is upstream stock data going stale.
+This is the wall Ecomli's 15-minute stock-and-price monitoring removes outright: it watches every supplier automatically and updates or pauses the eBay listing before stale cost data turns into a loss, and its margin-floor repricing holds your profit line when a supplier cost moves.

 Wall 3: Multi-store / multi-region.
 The moment you open a UK or AU store alongside the US one, free tools triple your work.
 Each store has its own Seller Hub, its own listing CSVs, its own promotion calendar.
 Cross-store inventory tracking from spreadsheets falls apart fast.
 You either consolidate onto a tool that handles multi-store as a first-class concept or you cap your growth at one country.

-Wall 4: Listing optimisation at scale.
+Wall 4: Listing optimization at scale.
 Free title tools surface keywords for one product at a time.
 They don't tell you which 30 of your 300 listings are bleeding traffic because their titles aren't aligned with current Cassini ranking signals.
 They don't run A/B tests.
 They don't bulk-edit titles based on category-level keyword shifts.
-At a few hundred listings, optimisation becomes a data problem, and free tools weren't built to solve data problems.
+At a few hundred listings, optimization becomes a data problem, and free tools weren't built to solve data problems.
+This is where an integrated platform earns its place: Ecomli generates Cassini-tuned titles across the whole catalog and its Auto-Pruning removes the dead, zero-view listings that drag store-wide click-through down, so optimization scales with the store instead of becoming a part-time job.

 When paid pays for itself: the margin math